wuxxin/intercom_upgrade/README.md

 ### Home Assistant

 If you are running Home Assistant with the MQTT integration, the device and its entities should be discovered automatically once it connects to your MQTT broker.

+### Wiring Diagram Regeneration

+This project includes a vibecoded Python Notebook and Script, [create_intercom_wiring.ipynb](create_intercom_wiring.ipynb), that generates the detailed two page [wiring_diagram.pdf](assets/wiring_diagram.pdf) file.

+The script parses the optional `substitutions:hardware` section within [intercom.yaml](intercom.yaml), which defines all components, modules and their connections, to create an representation of the wiring.
+To regenerate the diagram if you modified [intercom.yaml](intercom.yaml), run the Python Notebook.

 ## Bonus: Morse Code Detection